Chart Color Schemes

 The level of cultural diversity witnessed in Barton was found to be above average when compared nationally for a number of language and cultural background related metrics

-Barton had a higher cultural diversity than most local markets, with 19.1% speaking a language other than English at home and 29.2% born overseas.
-Christianity was the predominant religion in Barton, making up 37.8% of its population.
-Notably, Judaism comprised 0.7%, significantly higher than None% across Australian Capital Territory.
+Barton's population was found to be more culturally diverse than most local markets, with 19.1% speaking a language other than English at home and 29.2% born overseas.
+The predominant religion in Barton is Christianity, comprising 37.8% of its population.
+However, Judaism is notably overrepresented, making up 0.7% compared to the Australian Capital Territory's 0.2%.

 Frequently Asked Questions - Diversity